Go to page content

 • Vegetarians may lack iron as our body absorbs the type of iron found in meat better than the iron that comes from a plant-based source.
 Low iron levels also reduce your physical endurance and athletic performance, making losing weight from exercising more difficult.

 • Magnesium helps control blood glucose.
-Dietary surveys of people in the United States regularly show that magnesium intakes are too low.
+Dietary surveys of people in the United States regularly show that their magnesium intake is too low.
 “It may be wise to consume magnesium supplements if you seldom eat nuts, seeds, legumes and leafy green vegetables,” stated Physician Lim.

 Jujube fruit